Vyral/base-template/_posts/2020-10-30-what-does-sheldon-cooper-have-to-do-with-staging.md

 People purchase homes based on emotion, then rationalize with logic afterward.
 Therefore, you should **make the walk-through a positive emotional experience for buyers**.
 You want buyers to feel something when they see your house and when walking through it.
 Start with curb appeal: For example, make sure your lawn is well manicured before showings.

 As people walk into a home, they make their buying decision within seconds, then confirm it while walking through the rest of the house.
 Thus the entryway is crucial; it needs to look its best.
-You’ve heard the cliche that you don’t get a second chance to make a first impression, well, it’s the same with staging. **Flowers are an easy way to provoke emotions**; they’re a symbol of life, so people simply feel better with flowers around them.
+You’ve heard the cliche that you don’t get a second chance to make a first impression—well, it’s the same with staging. **Flowers are an easy way to provoke emotions**; they’re a symbol of life, so people simply feel better with flowers around them.
 Dates, anniversaries, and funerals often include flowers for this reason.

 {% include pullquote.html %}